Regulator shuts Wandoo oil field off WA after spill

-Following an oil spill in December, the offshore environment regulator has shut down the Wandoo oil field, 80km off the Pilbara coast, until the Canadian owner, Vermillion, can demonstrate it is safe.
+Following a minor oil spill in December, the offshore environment regulator has shut down the Wandoo oil field, 80km off the Pilbara coast, until the Canadian owner, Vermillion, can demonstrate it is safe.

 Regulator NOPSEMA called out "systemic failures" in Vermilion's management of Wandoo, including inadequate inspection and maintenance, and repeated instances of not complying with Wandoo's approved environment plan.